vault27/Foundation/paloalto.md

 ## Logging

-By default, the logs that the firewall generates reside only in its local storage.
+By default, the logs that the firewall generates reside only in its local storage
 Everything is in a Log Forwarding profile
 Objects > Log Forwarding
 Profile is attached to Security, Authentication, DoS Protection, and Tunnel Inspection policy rules

 - Several rules in one profile
-- ICMP and DNS are logged only locally to NGFW to lesses load on Panorama
+- We configure all in one profile and then apply it to all rules, for example we can negate DNS and ICMP int it: ICMP and DNS are logged only locally to NGFW to lesses load on Panorama
+- Also in this profile we configure to send logs simulteniusly to Syslog and Panorama
 - Separate rule for logging blocks
 - Log Forwarding Profile is configured for every rule:
         - Log type: Authentication, Data Filtering, GTP, SCTP, Threat, Traffic, Tunnel, URL Filtering, and WildFire